Building our Future Together - Development Code Update

 Share Building our Future Together - Development Code Update on Facebook Share Building our Future Together - Development Code Update on Twitter Share Building our Future Together - Development Code Update on Linkedin Email Building our Future Together - Development Code Update link

-The City Commission has paused their consideration of this project until next year.
+The City Commission has restarted engagement and work on this project.
 See the News Feed for an update!

 Click here to view the draft code document